PHSAServiceOperationsCenter/PHSA-SOC/docs/source/p_soc_auto/p_soc_auto.rst

 All the components, whether off the shelf, or developed in house, can be readily scaled horizontally via virtualization or containerization.

+How-tos for deploying this system as well as MOPs for responding to notifications from this system are maintained by SOC staff.
+These can be found on the SOC wiki.
+Co-ordination between developers and administrative resources is required to ensure these documents are updated for any changes, or new features.

 .. todo::

     We need to migrate the access point from `HTTP